Higher-Stark/JOS/lab1/notes.md

 However, operation above takes great risk, for stack might be corruptted and `%esp` is 4 word higher comparing to that normally returned from start_overflow.
 But in fact, the kernel performs in normal.

 _Why that ?_
 According to the assembly, `start_overflow` is called at 0xf0100aea.
-When `start_overflow` returns to but do_overflow's entry, then `do_overflow` returns, the $esp is not the same before calling.
+When `start_overflow` returns to but do_overflow's entry, then `do_overflow` returns, the %esp is not the same before calling.
 But the optimization doesn't expect %esp to be what is was, `lea    -0xc(%ebp),%esp` restores the %esp to what it should be.
 Thus the program continues normally.

 #### Exercise 17